Liturgies

 Data Protection

-All of the information is stored securely including, the role(s) they have applied for, the date they were vetted and the date they have attended the parish information session on Child Protection.
-This is kept in a secure filing cabinet in the Parish Office to which only the Deputy Chair and Fr.
+This information is kept in a secure filing cabinet in the Parish Office to which only the Deputy Chair and Fr.
 McCaughan and Fr.
 Magorrian have access to.

 Who should I report a concern to?

-NSPCC : Child Protection Helpline 0808 800 5000
+NSPCC : Child Protection Helpline – Tel: 0808 800 5000